UCF/UCF-Announcements-Django/README.md

 `podman machine start`

+4. Change the Containerfile's "FROM" directive to match your architecture.

+Uncomment the relevant FROM statement at the top of the Containerfile

-4. Edit the .env.templ file to uncomment the ALLOWED_HOSTS and STATIC_ROOT options
+5. Edit the .env.templ file to uncomment the ALLOWED_HOSTS and STATIC_ROOT options

-5. Build the container image
+6. Build the container image

 `podman build -t announcements .`

-6. Run the container
+7. Run the container

 `podman run -ti -p 8000:8000 announcements`

+You will now be able to view the application at `0.0.0.0:8000`

-7. Make changes to the repository and repeat steps 5-7 as necessary
+8. Make changes to the repository and repeat steps 6-8 as necessary

 ## Installation on machine without a container